Common Strippit

 FC750 X-Axis Servo Motor Failures

 When I Started "Tech Support" at Strippit, 1 Task I performed was Analyzing Machine Failures.
-I noticed a lot of X-Axis Servo Motors (#17497-000) were Failing on FC750 & FC750/2 Machines.
-This seemed Very Odd, as the Exact Same Servo Motor & Servo Drive was used on the Larger & Heavier FC1000/2 Machine.
-But FC1000/2 Machines did Not Fail the Servo Motors anywhere near the Hi-Rate that FC750's did.
+I noticed a lot of X-Axis Servo Motors (#17497-000) were Failing on FC750 Machines.
+This seemed Very Odd, as Exact Same Servo Motor & Servo Drive was used on Larger & Heavier FC1000/2 Machine.
+But FC1000/2 Machines did Not Fail X-Servo Motors anywhere near the Hi-Rate that FC750's did.
+I talked to Engineering about this Problem, Their Solution was to Switch to Same Physical Size FC1000/3 T-Axis Motor (#19463-000) that would Bolt Right-In to FC750's X-Axis.
+But this did Not Solve Problem!

-The Cause was quite Simple.
+Cause was quite Simple.
 A simple Engineering Design Flaw on this Model Machine.

-The End of a a Original FC750
+End of a Original FC750 Y-Axis Carriage with

-with the X-Servo Motor Mounted to it.
+Mounted to it.

 Notice all the 1 Inch